 The steel is coated with a lacquer which is intended to minimise the risk of rusting if exposed to high humidity environments; under normal circumstances rust shouldn’t be an issue.
 Should rust occur, it can be removed with a dry coarse kitchen cloth (e.g. the green part of a kitchen sponge), or by sanding lightly.
 To prevent further rusting a light application of e.g. WD40 or wood wax on the affected area should delay onset of further rust; re-apply as required.
 If it rusts it’s probably being used in a high humidity environment.

 The furniture feet has plastic inserts to protect flooring.
 We recommend you check these regularly for damage.
 If damaged they are inexpensive and easy to replace, and can be found online.

-The wood is protected with a premium lacquer, which is durable and should give a long life under normal use.
-This can be re-applied when necessary (usually after several years).
+The wood is protected with a premium lacquer which is durable and should give a long life.
+This can be re-applied when necessary (usually after 10+ years for residential use).

 Questions?
 Contact us.